COMPRESSED AIR QUALITY AND PURITY INSTRUMENTS

 SUTO is providing cost-effective solutions, which provide real-time measurements on site to make sure the process is always under control, preventing failures and reducing risks drastically.

-IMPORTANCE OF COMPRESSED AIR QUALITY/CLEANLINESS AND ISO 8573-1
+IMPORTANCE OF COMPRESSED AIR QUALITY TESTING AND ISO 8573-1 REQUIREMENTS

 • Oil content (measured in weight per volume [mg/m3])